 - a dissertation;

-- two primary sources essays.
+- two primary source essays.

 Option B consists of:

-- two primary sources essays.
+- two primary source essays.

 Students taking Option A may choose any three of the following papers; students taking Option B may choose any four.
+Papers 1 and 9 will not be available in 2015–16.

 Paper 2: Early Medicine